gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

         # keep only one row per replicon, sys_id
         dropped = selection.drop_duplicates(subset=['replicon', 'sys_id'])

-        # count for each replicon which model have been detected and count the occurences
+        # count for each replicon which models have been detected and their occurrences
         summary = pd.crosstab(index=dropped.replicon, columns=dropped['model_fqn'])

-    below an example of the result of these *pandas* few lines:
+    Below, an example of the result of these few lines of *pandas*:

     .. code-block:: text